 There are a number of things that you can’t do as frequently with sensitive skin, like microdermabrasion, for example.
 However, if you double the time between these practices, you can do many of the same beauty practices as those with normal skin.
 That being said, if you do suffer some irritation, there are steps you need to take, but you don’t always need to go to such lengths, there are ways to fight off minor irritation.

-Lactic Acid Exfoliate – Don’t let anyone tell you different, all skin types shed skin, thus all skin types need to exfoliate.
+Lactic Acid Exfoliate – Don’t let anyone tell you differently, all skin types shed skin, thus all skin types need to exfoliate.
 What you should remember is that you shouldn’t exfoliate via aggressive washing, harsh scrubs, and exfoliating shouldn’t be done every day.
 Sensitive skin, as always, demands a gentle touch and lactic acid is one of the most gentle exfoliates around.
-Lactic acid products should be your go to choice for weekly exfoliating.
-Avoid lactic acid peels and and treat serums with caution, many involve several other potentially irritating acids.
+Lactic acid products should be your go-to choice for weekly exfoliating.
+Avoid lactic acid peels and treat serums with caution, many involve several other potentially irritating acids.
 I recommend this soothing lactic acid exfoliating mask by Herbvana.

 Gel Masks – Do you have some minor irritation?
 It is distinctly possible that it will heal overnight, but also it might not.
 If you don’t want to take the chance and you want some relief from red, itching, and possibly burning skin, use a gel mask like the award-winning chamomile and shea butter-enriched gel mask by nügg.
 Unlike other masks, gel masks run much cooler naturally.
 This makes them extraordinarily soothing on irritation.
 These can be left on overnight, but do remember, your skin needs to breathe too, so they are not an every night affair.